-How to Build a Company Safety Team That Will Outperform Others
+How to Build a High-Performing Safety Team

 The ability to create and maintain a safe working environment is critically important for businesses today.
 Accidents, injuries and fatalities can have devastating effects on employees and their families, as well as significant financial and reputational costs for companies.
 To mitigate these risks, every organisation needs a safety team responsible for identifying potential hazards, developing safety policies, and ensuring compliance with regulatory requirements.
 However, not all safety teams are created equal.

 A high-performing safety team is one that goes above and beyond basic compliance to actively seek out and address potential hazards before they become serious issues.
 This team is committed to continuous improvement, accountability and effectiveness, and actively seeks feedback from employees to identify areas for improvement.
+If you are still weighing up whether to build a team in-house or bring in outside support, the traits below are a useful benchmark.

 Characteristics of a High-Performing Safety Team